 7. If you can’t hide it, flaunt it

 If none of the above fit your situation, perhaps the fence should get the make over!
 There is no shortage of ideas to liven up or down play a fence.
-Below are some of my favorites.
+Below are some of my favorite free photos.